 Campfire with Smores

 Finish a summer night on a sweet note by making smores with the family!
 Gather all the delicious supplies to make the best smores and cook them over a fire.
-Of course, be sure to supervise kiddos when they roast their smores over the fire.
+Of course, be sure to supervise your kids when they roast their smores over the fire.
 Alternatively, if roasting smores over the fire is a concern, electronic smores makers can be purchased online.
 There are also devices to make smores in the microwave instead.
-Smores are a delicious way to get kiddos involved in a hands-on activity that they get to enjoy after!
+Smores are a delicious way to get the kids involved in a hands-on activity that they get to enjoy after!

 Whether you decide to make daisy and ladybug sidewalk chalk art or have a picnic on the beach, there are many fun outdoor activities to do with the kids this summer!
 Remember with any outside activities to be sure to bring the sun block and lots of water to stay hydrated.